 Once you downloaded the WordPress, extract the zip, it contains the WordPress folder.

 Now, you need to paste WordPress folder to the XAMPP directory given below

 For Windows, it is C:\Xampp\htdocs

 For Linux, it is /Applications/XAMPP/htdocs

 Once you paste it in Xampp folder, rename it to your blog name so that you would remember it and differentiate it correctly.
 Here I have renamed it as dev_scrollbucks

 Now, it’s time to start your local server.
 Open the XAMPP and launch the Apache and MySQL

-Once you started the local server and Apache, it’s time to start your site.
+Once you began to the local server and Apache, it’s time to start your site.
 Open any browser and type

 My WordPress folder name was dev_scrollbucks, you can write your folder name to begin the installation of the WordPress.

 You will see the installation screen of the WordPress.
 Select the English language and click continue.

 Before proceeding, you need to create the database for your local WordPress site.
 This screen itself ask for database information like database name, password, and host.